sparcopen/do-a-thon-preview/.github/issue_template.md

 #### Description
 [//]: # "=======================
 Insert a paragraph providing more context for your project or challenge focuses on.
 For project leads, this is a good place to give some broader context about your project—beyond the scope of the do-a-thon.
+If you're posting a challenge, this is a good chance to say how the problem arise or why it feels relevant to you.
 ============================"

 #### What are we working on during the do-a-thon?
 What kinds of support do we need?